Computing HF^ by factoring mapping classes: Bimodules for arc-slides

 The linear equations tell us that the multiplicities are

 with $\epsilon \in \{-1,0,1\}$.

 The solutions which can have grading $\ge -1$ are

 We have shown that only the idempotents have degree~$0$ and that the elements of degree~$-1$ are all near-chords.
 Checking through the various cases of near-chords verifies that they all appear in one of the cases above.
-This completes the proof of Lemma~\ref{lem:under-slide-grading}. \end{proof}
+This completes the proof of Lemma~\ref{lem:under-slide-grading}, under the hypotheses of Convention~\ref{label:conv}.

+When Convention~\ref{label:conv} does not hold, the above discussion nonetheless applies, by reflecting the Heegaard diagram vertically.
+For example, the analogues of the formulas from Proposition~\ref{prop:near-diag-grading} (Equations~\eqref{eq:UnderslideGradingCorrection} and~\eqref{eq:OverslideGradingCorrection}) hold, where we relabel regions after reflection, as indicated in Figure~\ref{fig:ReflectedDiagrams}.
+For the new formulas, we swap the roles of $\sigma_+$, $\sigma_-$, and $\sigma$ with $\sigma_+'$, $\sigma_-'$, and $\sigma'$, respectively; so, for instance, the new correction formula for underslides (replacing Equation~\eqref{eq:UnderslideGradingCorrection}) reads:

+With this understood, the above case analysis holds as stated, in the case where Convention~\ref{label:conv} is not met. \end{proof}

 \begin{remark} Instead of considering the grading on the near-diagonal subalgebra, we could instead prove an analogue of Lemma~\ref{lem:FactorDiagonalSubalgebra}: every element of the near-diagonal subalgebra can be factored into near-chords. \end{remark}